Watching this resources will notify you when proposed changes or new versions are created so you can keep track of improvements that have been made.

 The theory is criticized primarily for its definition of normal aging.
 The theory distinguishes between normal aging and pathological aging, so it neglects older adults who suffer from chronic illness.
 The theory also fails to explain how social institutions impact individuals and the way they age.

-People continue to grow and change as they age, becoming completely different people by the time they die., Social roles and relationships play no part in a person's life or decisions as they age., People who age continue end up self-destructing because of pressure and stress from society., and Normal aging adults maintain the same activities, behaviors and personality traits throughout their lifetime.
+Normal aging adults maintain the same activities, behaviors and personality traits throughout their lifetime., People who age continue end up self-destructing because of pressure and stress from society., People continue to grow and change as they age, becoming completely different people by the time they die., or Social roles and relationships play no part in a person's life or decisions as they age.